-Richard Juman, The President of the NYS Psychological Association in 2012, asked me to give this keynote address because I am a semi-professional jazz musician and photographer as well as a mental health professional.
-I immediately said, "Why would anyone want to come to hear me speak about art and psychology?"
+Richard Juman asked me to give this keynote address because I am a semiprofessional jazz musician and photographer as well as a mental health professional.
+I immediately said, "Why would anyone want to come to hear me speak about art and psychology?
 I'm not Miles Davis or Ansel Adams or any musician or photographer that anyone has ever heard of.
-Richard persisted, appealed to my abundant narcissism by saying that he wanted me to talk about my personal experience with music and photography and tempted me beyond my ability to resist with the opportunity to explore a new area of thought for me.
+Richard persisted, appealed to my abundant narcissism by saying that he wanted me to talk about my personal experience with music and photography and tempted me beyond my ability to resist with the opportunity to explore a new area of thought for me as well as to think-and talk-more than usual about myself.
+I hope you will not need to forgive him.

-As I was doing some research about creativity for this speech, it dawned on me that it was almost all about creative geniuses, something that I very clearly am not.
+As I was doing some research about creativity for this speech, it dawned on me that it was almost all creative geniuses, something that I very clearly am not.
 As I often say, for a social worker I am a hell of a jazz piano player; as a jazz piano player I'm mediocre.
 Then it occurred to me that not being a creative genius might make my experience useful for understanding what engaging in creative activity can contribute to the mental health of us ordinary mortals.
 So today I am going to discuss the important, but not unique, contribution that art can make:

-- 1. to psychological well-being, using the framework of positive psychology and - 2. to having a decent quality of life if you have a serious, long-term mental illness or even dementia.
+- (1) to psychological well-being, using the framework of positive psychology and - (2) to having a decent quality of life if you have a serious, long-term mental illness or even dementia.